Understanding Food Intolerance and Sensitivities Plus Easy Substitutes

 We highlight some of the common types of food intolerances, sensitivities and allergies, symptoms to look out for and easy substitutes that you can try.

-Similar to the above, a food sensitivity also involves reactions that originate from the immune system.
-These are harder to diagnose though as there can be multiple reasons for a response as opposed to just one (like an allergy).
+Similar to the above, a food sensitivity also involves reactions that stem from the immune system.
+These are harder to diagnose though, as there can be multiple reasons for a response as opposed to just one (like an allergy).
 The result is a release of mediators (body’s defence mechanisms) that cause varying degrees of inflammation (allergy symptoms) that can affect different parts of the body.
 Phew!

 How Do I Know If I Have a Sensitivity/Intolerance to Food?

-If you have an intolerance or allergy to a food, it will be pretty easy to pinpoint as you’ll have an immediate and specific reaction to that food.
+If you have an intolerance or allergy to a food, it will be pretty easy to pinpoint as you’ll have an immediate and specific reaction to that food after consuming it.
+Here are some common symptoms:

 Food intolerance symptoms (WebMD)